se2p/pynguin/docs/dev/overview.rst

 **MasterProcess**

 This is the central coordinator.
-It does not perform any test generation itself.
-Its responsibilities include:

-- Spawning and terminating the worker process.
+It manages worker processes as ``RunningTask`` instances.

+**RunningTask**

+A ``RunningTask`` represents a test generation task in its own worker process.
+It is responsible for:

 - Restarting the worker process if it crashes.
 - Automatically adjusting the configuration (e.g., remaining search time) after a worker crash.
 - Enabling the more robust subprocess execution mode within the worker if a crash occurs.

 **worker_main**